MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/overview-of-converged-sensor-driver-model.md

 ![architectural diagram of the converged sensor driver model.](images/sensorsv2-arch.png)

-Note that the Windows Store Apps component can consist of apps developed by Microsoft, or by the 3rd party developer to accompany the sensor.
+Note that the Microsoft Store Apps component can consist of apps developed by Microsoft, or by the 3rd party developer to accompany the sensor.